DAS-OATs/astrocook/docs/general_cb.md

 * `mode`: Mode (`replace` or `append`)

 **Returns**

 0

 Import a structure (`spec`, `lines`, `systs`) from a session into the current one.
-The structure is either replaced or appended to the corresponding one in the target session.
+The structure is either replaced or appended to the corresponding one in the current session.

 ### Modify structures 🚧